 To work with subsystems, select Subsystems in the top left-hand corner of the dialog.

-NOTE: Users who are subsystem administrators cannot create, edit, or delete subsystems.
-When subsystem administrators view subsystems, they are limited to viewing the General tab only, for purposes of assigning existing users to the subsystem.
+NOTE: Only administrators and users with the Administer Security permission can create, edit, and delete subsystems.
+Subsystem administrators are limited to viewing the General tab of the subsystem only, for purposes of assigning existing users to the subsystem.